grpc/proposal/A55-xds-stateful-session-affinity.md

 described in [A39: xDS HTTP Filter Support][A39].
 Specifically when this filter is present in the configuration, gRPC will create the appropriate client filter (aka interceptor in Java/Go) and install it in the channel to process data plane RPCs.
-We call this filter `CookieBasedStatefulSessionFilter`.
+We call this filter `StatefulSessionFilter`.
 It will copy the 3 configuration values - `name`, `ttl`  and `path` -  into the filter object.
 Validation and processing are further described in [Stateful session][stateful-session].